richie48/Mt5-pi-setup/README.md

    ```
    vncserver -kill :1
    vncserver :1
+   # Confirm server is running and the display
+   ps aux | grep vnc
 10. At this point although we can see a desktop display our chroot has no access to the X server.
 Below command allows any user include users in chroot to be able to connect to the X server
     ```
+    export DISPLAY=:1
     xhost +local:
     ```
-    now from within our chroot jail we `export DISPLAY=:1` to connect to our X server.
-Now we can successfully run the setup of mt5.
+    Now from within our chroot jail we `export DISPLAY=:1` to connect to our X server.
+We should also install x11-apps and test our GUI shows up in vnc viewer.
+For this, we would be running xclock, which should render a GUI in our vnc viewer if the setup is correct
+    ```
+    # sometimes wine apps need access to /tmp/.X11-unix and .Xauthority.
+    sudo mount --bind /tmp/.X11-unix /opt/amd64-bookworm/tmp/.X11-unix
+    sudo cp /home/youruser/.Xauthority /opt/amd64-bookworm/root/
+    export XAUTHORITY=/root/.Xauthority

+    # test installation
+    apt install x11-apps
+    xclock
+    ```
+11. Now we can successfully run the setup of mt5